symfony/symfony-docs/reference/constraints/Range.rst

 Validates that a given number is *between* some minimum and maximum number.

+.. versionadded:: 2.1
+    The Range constraint was added in Symfony 2.1.

 +----------------+---------------------------------------------------------------------+
 | Applies to     | :ref:`property or method<validation-property-target>`               |
 +----------------+---------------------------------------------------------------------+